abeleinin/Metal-Puzzles/README.md

 ## Puzzle 12: Prefix Sum

 Implement a kernel that computes a sum over `a` and stores it in `out`.
-If the size of `a` is greater than the threadgroup size, only store the sum of each threadgroup;
+If the size of `a` is greater than the threadgroup size, only store the sum of each threadgroup.

 We will do this using the [parallel prefix sum](https://en.wikipedia.org/wiki/Prefix_sum#Parallel_algorithms) algorithm in `threadgroup` memory.
-That is, each step of the algorithm should sum together half the remaining numbers.
+In each step, the algorithm will sum half of the remaining elements together.

 ```python
 THREADGROUP_MEM_SIZE = 8